 Received M.A. in Film Studies from University of Wisconsin; currently Special Projects Coordinator in Academic Affairs at Trinity University.

 Engagement Officer at Fordham Preparatory School in the Bronx, New York City.
 Produces promotional videos and photography and manages the school's social media presence.
 Chris also films and photographs weddings on weekends.

 Emmy-nominated freelance editor in Los Angeles; projects include The Celebrity Apprentice, Extreme Makeover: Home Edition, Hell's Kitchen and web series Guess Again.
 Writes a blog on editing, View from the Cutting Room Floor.

 Assistant editor for MTV's Made in New York.

 Ioana Literat '09 (FMMC)

-In PhD program at Annenberg School of Communication at University of Southern California, studying prosocial global media.
+Assistant Professor of Communication, Media and Learning Technologies Design Teachers College, Columbia University.
+Ioana received her PhD at Annenberg School of Communication at University of Southern California, studying prosocial global media.

 Caryn LoCastro '07 (SOAN with FMMC minor)